Accurate Miniatures 1/48 SB2C-4E Helldiver Build Review

 Now it was time to install the canopy sections, this was done using Elmer's white glue.
 While this was drying, I added the remaining small details like radio mast, pitot tube and tail hook, all of which would have been broken during the assembly and painting process.

 This isn't a project for the novice.
 There are a few steps in here that will take some time and LOTS of patience.
-If you're using the Accurate Miniatures instructions, you'll need even more patience as some of their steps are really odd.
-Too bad they didn't simply copy the Revell instructions verbatum.
+If you're using the Accurate Miniatures instructions, shred them and download the Revell instruction sheet.
+Too bad they didn't simply copy the Revell instructions verbatim.
 Despite the challenges, the results look good and there aren't any other options for a Helldiver in 1/48 scale to date.